How to Transfer Money from the UK to Ireland

 The Central Bank of Ireland supervises more than 10,000 financial service providers to ensure that they act responsibly and effectively.

-This includes supervising money transfers in accordance with the 1995 Consumer Credit Act, and ensuring that transfers don’t break any laws – particularly those surrounding money laundering and the financing of terrorism.
+This includes supervising money transfers in accordance with the Consumer Credit Act 1995, ensuring that transfers don’t break any laws – particularly those surrounding money laundering and the financing of terrorism.

 What next?

-You should now be much more knowledgeable about how to transfer money from the UK to Ireland.
+You should now know how to transfer money from the UK to Ireland.
 As you can see, there are multiple options available to you, and they each come with their own benefits.